Last Updated: September 2020

 The lawful basis of CCTV monitoring includes the safety of those on site, emergency situations, prevention of crime, prevention of employee misconduct and ensuring compliance with health and safety procedures.

-In some areas we have a legal obligation to keep data such as on purchases and incident reports as well as for the purposes of the NHS Test and Trace initiative.
+In some areas we have a legal obligation to keep data that relate to purchases and incident reports.

 For other areas we will ask for consent – this means we would like to use the information for a specific stated purpose and are asking your permission.
 If you give your permission it is only for this purpose, and you may withdraw permission at any time.